 - Racestar RS2306 2700kv FPV Racing Motor

-Drone LI-PO Batteries
+Selecting Drone Li-Po Batteries

-Source of power for your drone is battery.
-As we have discussed, you will need some electrical energy for your drone to work in proper manner and the source of this electrical energy would be your battery.
+Source of power for your drone is the battery.
+As we have discussed, you will need some electrical energy for your drone to work in the proper manner and the source of this electrical energy would be your battery.
 Batteries are easily rechargeable and highly efficient.

-For drone, you will be using LiPo(Lithium Polymer) battery, because they are lightweight, reliable and almost come in any size or shape.
+For a drone, you will be using LiPo(Lithium Polymer) battery, because they are lightweight, reliable and almost come in any size or shape.

 1S = 1 cell = 3.7V 2S = 2 cells = 7.4V 3S = 3 cells = 11.1V 4S = 4 cells = 14.8V 5S = 5 cells = 18.5V 6S = 6 cells = 22.2V